canonical/launchpad-manual/docs/user/how-to/source-package-recipe.rst

 .. important::

-   if for whatever reason either the Wikkid trunk or Thumper's packaging branch become unbuildable you may need to try this out with another project.
+   If for whatever reason, either the Wikkid trunk or Thumper's packaging branch becomes unbuildable, you may need to try this out with another project.

 This recipe is pretty straightforward to read, but let's look at each